Restaurant Menu Pricing: Use Math and Psychology to Increase Profit

 Try using promotion ideas to boost sales.
 Once you've finalized your prices, consider implementing loyalty programs or special offers like "buy one, get one" deals for items priced at 20% or less.
 For instance, offering free onion rings ($8 for customers, but only 5% food cost for the restaurant) can attract more customers while saving money.

-To get into food cost calculations further, check out my YouTube video:
+To get into food cost calculations further, check out my YouTube video below:

 Calculate Gross Profit Margin to Create Menu Prices